 - Post-election period: The 60 days right after Election Day.
-Candidates must send their completed financial return to the CEO before the end of the post-election period. - Pre-election expense: A campaign expense that the candidate pays for during the pre-election period. - Pre-election period: In a general election, the pre-election period starts 90 days before the writ is issued and ends when the CEO issues the writ.

-In a by-election, the pre-election period starts when the date of the election is publicly announced and ends when the CEO issues the writ.

-- Proclamation: The official paper the Commissioner sends to the CEO to say there will be an election.
-The proclamation tells the CEO things such as when to issue the writ and the date of Election Day. - Proxy vote: A voter gets another voter to vote for them.
-You apply to the RO to get a proxy certificate.
-You can only vote by proxy if you meet three strict conditions: - You are on the voters list; AND - You're suddenly called away from your community; AND - You can't vote any other way. - Public Notice of Election: Elections Nunavut posts the Notice to tell everyone about the upcoming election.
-It shows these four things: - Dates for Election Day and early polls. - Contact information for ROs. - Deadline to file a Declaration of Candidacy. - Deadline to object to a name on the voters list
+Candidates must send their completed financial return to the CEO before the end of the post-election period. - Pre-election expense: A campaign expense that the candidate pays forduring the pre-election period. - Pre-election period: In a general election, the pre-election period starts 90 days before the writ is issued and ends when the CEO issues the writ. - In a by-election, the pre-election period starts when the date of the election is publicly announced and ends when the CEO issues the writ. - Proclamation: The official paper the Commissioner sends to the CEO to say there will be an election.
+The proclamation tells the CEO things such as when to issue the writ and the date of Election Day. - Public Notice of Election: Elections Nunavut posts the Notice to tell everyone about the upcoming election.
+It shows these four things: - Dates for Election Day and early polls. - Contact information for RO's. - Deadline to file a Declaration of Candidacy. - Deadline to object to a name on the voters list. - Registration Clerk (RC): An election officer who works under an RO toregister voters, either between elections or during an election or by-election. - Rejected ballot: A marked ballot that does NOT count for any candidate.
+When the DRO / ARO count the ballots in the ballotbox they reject a ballot for clearly defined reasons.
+If a person watching the ballot count disagrees with

-- Registration clerk (RC): An election officer who works under an RO to register voters, either between elections or during an election or by-election. - Rejected ballot: A marked ballot that does NOT count for any candidate.
-When the DRO / ARO count the ballots in the ballot box they reject a ballot for clearly defined reasons.
-If a person watching the ballot count disagrees with the DRO's / ARO's decision, the election officers must record the objection in the polling record. - RENU: An electronic voter registration database for Nunavut; stands for Register for Elections in NUnavut. - Returning officer (RO): The election officer in charge of a constituency.
+- the DRO's / ARO's decision, the election officers must record the objection in the polling record. - Returning Officer (RO): The election officer in charge of a constituency.

 ROs appoint AROs, DROs, PCs, and RCs for each poll.
 ROs oversee everything about the election in their constituency. - Secrecy envelope: This envelope is part of the special ballot package.
 After a voter marks the special ballot they place it in the secrecy envelope.
 The secrecy envelope goes into the certification envelope.
 The voter signs and sends it to Elections Nunavut. - Special ballot: A way to vote by mail if you're away at school, on vacation, in hospital, at a treatment centre, or in jail.
 Other voters can use a special ballot if they need or want to.
 Voters must apply to Elections Nunavut to get a special ballot.
 They receive a package, follow the directions, and mail the ballot back in a special envelope. - Spoiled ballot: A spoiled ballot is a ballot that the printer did not print properly, OR it is a ballot that a voter makes a mistake on.
 The DRO gives the voter a new ballot and marks the first one 'spoiled'.
-The spoiled ballot does not go into the ballot box.

-- Statement of the Poll: The official Elections Nunavut form that shows the number of votes for each candidate for that poll. - Stub: The numbered part of each ballot that stays with the book of ballots.
-When the DRO tears each ballot from the book, the stub stays in the book. - Swear: A formal, religious promise that something is true; a promise to do something; the most serious promise you can make.
+The spoiled ballot does not go into the ballot box. - Statement of the Poll: The official Elections Nunavut form that shows the number of votes for each candidate for that poll. - Stub: The numbered part of each ballot that stays with the book of ballots.
+When the DRO tears each ballot from the book, the stub stays in the book. - Swear: A formal, religious promise that something is true; a promiseto do something; the most serious promise you can make.
 If you break this promise it's like breaking the law.
 A person gives their word and swears on the Bible that something is true.
-Swear is similar to affirm, declaration, or oath. - Vote: Voters mark a secret ballot in a territorial election.
+Swear is similar to affirm, declaration, or oath.

+Vote: Voters mark a secret ballot in a territorial election.
 They choose the candidate in their constituency that they want to elect as their MLA.